 When they get back in the house, Mole and Ignatius J. play frisbee, as if people still did that, and stumble onto a lost dog, which Ignatius J. originally mistakes for a wolf during a chapter ending.
 When going to ask his mother if they can keep it, Ignatius J. stumbles upon her shaving her face, which shows how much M.D.
-Spencer knows about the menstrual cycle.
+Spenser knows about the menstrual cycle.
 But then, in this really cool scene, Ignatius J. wakes up that night to realize that it's a full moon.
 He wakes up Mole and they hear the wolf howling from downstairs.
 He shoves his friend out the window, partly to save him and partly because he's really annoying, and the wolf bursts in on hind legs in his mother's clothing, standing over him and...

 It's a goddam dream sequence.
 It.
 Is.
 A. Dream sequence.
 BUT BECAUSE WHYNOT, RIGHT?
 Now I remember why I thought, "Wow, did Vlad the Impaler write this book?" while reading it.
 Seriously, it's not a bad book, but the dream sequence being the best part just hurts me.
 Like being impaled with a giant stake.
 And the next part isn't even cool, it's just the mom eating raw bacon for breakfast.
 You have done a lot of crappy dream sequence chapters in the past, but you really screwed us this time, M.D.
-Spencer.
+Spenser.
 That reminds me, happy Valentine's Day, readers.
 I hope you got shot with Cupid's arrow instead of M.D.
-Spencer's misleading bullet of crap crappiness.
+Spenser's misleading bullet of crap crappiness.

 Ignatius J. tells Mole about his suspicions, and Mole checks his mini-encyclopedia to make sure it's not rabies.
 I'm being serious.
 You know what other media characters carry around mini-encyclopedias?
 M.D.
-Spencer, probably.
+Spenser, probably.
 Do you really want to be that kind of guy, Mole?
 Later, when the group goes for a picnic, Mom says that they should really fatten Mole up.
 To be honest, I really wouldn't care if Mole died.
 So... yeah.
 Anyway, that night, John and Ignatius J. see Mom turn into a wolf and run out of the house.
 Then they fall asleep.
 I'm done, I really am.
 There is just too much wrong with this.

 In the morning, Ignatius J. thinks it would be a great idea to go say hi to his mom, maybe ask her opinion of the weather, how that night's hunt went.
 But, in a scene that's actually pretty scary, the mom sneaks up from behind and demands that he be quiet before tossing him out.
 The duo finds that their dog is gone, and a broken collar is the only thing left, so they go down to the cellar to get a shovel to bury the collar.
-Before they can get down, though, Ignatius J., mom comes out and dives at them, ending up in the cellar.
+Before they can get down, though, Ignatius J.'s mom comes out and dives at them, ending up in the cellar.
 The mom grabs Mole, and Ignatius J. thinks, "Hmm, I probably shouldn't save him, but letting my mom eat the only other person here could come back to bite me," or something like that, so he saves Mole.